spryker/spryker-shop-core/Bundles/CartToShoppingListWidget/src/SprykerShop/Yves/CartToShoppingListWidget/Theme/default/components/molecules/toggle-select-form/README.md

 # toggle-select-form (molecule)

-The toggle-class for the specified DOM-elements on the target change event.
+Represents toggle-class for the specified DOM-elements on the target change event.

 ## Code sample